StructureTool2D © Read Me

 Tab A: Structure Data /Geometry

 Tab A is the starting point for the workflow.
-It is used to select the structure workbook, define the default analysis-results filename, open the template, and preview the input structure geometry.
+It is used to download the structure data template, select or create the structure workbook, define the analysis-results filename, and preview the input structure.

-- Load Structure Data Template downloads the Excel template for preparing the input workbook.
+- Load Structure Data Template downloads the Excel template for preparing the input workbook manually.

-- Select File loads the user workbook into the web app.
+- Select Structure Data File loads a completed user workbook into the web app.

 - Quick Reference opens the structural analysis quick-reference HTML document.